cbrummitt/Rocket_token_bot_tutorial/README.md

 ## Understanding channels

-Nice work logging into Rocket.Chat :clap: Now let's chat! : speech_balloon:
+Nice work logging into Rocket.Chat :clap: Now let's chat! :speech_balloon:

 Conversations in Rocket.Chat are organized into **channels**.
 Channels are chat rooms with many useful features.
 There are three kinds of channels:

-1. **Public channels** are open spaces for discussion.
+### 1. **Public channels** are open spaces for discussion

 Think of a conversation in a public channel as a conversation you would have at a market, city square, or cafe.
 Everyone is free to join the conversation.
 Specifically, everyone can

 	- **see** all public channels;
 	- **preview** the contents of all public channels;
 	- **join** any public channel.

-2. **Private Groups**, by contrast, are closed channels.
+### 2. **Private Groups** are closed channels

 Think of it as your secret place to talk with close confidants :smirk: Only the members of a private group know that it exists and can see its contents.
 The person who creates a private group is the **owner**.
 The owner can

 	* :envelope: invite people to join the private group; and
 	* :boot::arrow_heading_up: kick people out of it.

-3. **Direct Messages** are private, 1-on-1 conversations.
+### 3. **Direct Messages** are private, 1-on-1 conversations

 Think of a Direct Message as a private group with only two members: it is a secret conversation between you and one other person.

-### Open the list of channels
+### How to see the list of channels that you belong to

 The list of channels is on the left-side.
 On a small screen (such as a :iphone:) you may need to tap on the <img src="images/three-bars.png" alt="three horizontal bars" align="center" height="20"/> in the top-left corner to see the menu and list of channels.
 Like this: